 - Transformative service We commit to pursue diversity, justice, equality, reason, and discourse; provide inspiration through music, creativity, and the arts; and work cooperatively to affect positive change in our community and beyond.

 - The dynamic Coordinator of our youth program;

 - Our gifted Music Director;

 - Our Administrator extraordinaire;

 - And the self-governing congregation!

-We are a modern liberal religious tradition with two-century-old roots in the Protestant Christian churches.
-We covenant together for trust, but do not have a creed.
+We are a modern religious tradition with two-century-old roots in the Protestant Christian churches.
+We covenant together for trust, but do not have a creed (this is known as a 'liberal faith').
 First Parish is guided by the UUA, a voluntary association of autonomous local churches and fellowships, which have freely chosen to pursue common goals together.
 Our congregation governs and funds itself.

 We are the "Old Sloop" Church — a thriving multi-generational community based in a meetinghouse rich with Scituate history.
 We are united in shared experience: Open and stirring worship services, spiritual exploration, rites of passage, our work for social justice, and our support for one another.

 First Parish is committed to turning passions into purpose.
 To put our faith in action through education, service, and advocacy, we host speakers and forums, take part in vigils and marches, participate in community organizations fighting for social justice and equality.
 We donate our time, energy, and funding.